 Arraignment is your initial court date.
 Here is some important information about arraignments:

-- Make sure you arrive no later than 8:30 a.m. on the day of your arraignment in order to fill out paperwork.
+- Make sure you arrive no later than 8:30 a.m. on the day of your arraignment in order to complete paperwork.

-- Someone from the Juvenile Court Service Unit will help you fill out the appropriate paperwork on the day of court.
+- A staff member from the Juvenile Court Service Unit will help you complete the appropriate paperwork on the day of court.

-- Only after filling out the appropriate paperwork can your case be called.
+- Only after completing the appropriate paperwork can your case be called.

 - Cases are not usually called in a particular order, and will begin being called at 9 a.m.